rarya618/Storia/README.md

-# AceWriter for Mac
+# WriterStudio for Mac
-macOS app of AceWriter.
+macOS app of WriterStudio.

 ## Available Scripts
 In the project directory, you can run: